dandersonw/myouji-kenchi/blog-post/blog-post.md

 Depending on the individual,
 and on the context of where we found the name, a romanized Japanese name could really be in either order.
+However,
+if we want to refer back to that person we want to use the correct name order for the Japanese language.
-In order to make the best use of scraped data, we want to determine which of two romanized Japanese names is the given name and which is the family name.
+That means that in order to utilize romanized Japanese names in Japanese language contexts we really need to determine which of the names is the given name and which is the family name.

 While more than one hundred thousand
-Japanese family names have been confirmed to exist [1], only twenty thousand family names cover more than ninety nine percent of Japanese people [2, 3].
+Japanese family names have been confirmed to exist <sup id="a1">[1](#f1)</sup>, only twenty thousand family names cover more than ninety nine percent of Japanese people
-Furthermore,
+<sup id="a2">[2](#f2)</sup> <sup id="a3">[3](#f3)</sup>.
+Luckily,
 there is a lot of data available about the frequency of individual family names.
-The situation with personal names is less tractable, in that there are more personal names and less extensive data about them.
+The situation with personal names is less tractable, in that there are more personal names extant, and new ones can be created at will.
+The data coverage is therefore understandably less thorough.
 Because of this data difference it was decided to treat the problem as picking which of two names is more likely to be a family name.
+That is obviously not a perfect formulation, but we judged it sufficient to get to a 1.0.

 ## Romanization